Rjewell859/text-edit/README.md

 ## Description

-This project is a text editor that understands javascript code and highlights it properly when typed.
+This project is a text editor that understands javascript code and highlights it properly using a color scheme when typed.
 The application will save the text content from the editor when a user clicks off of the page.
 On reload the content is retrieved via IndexedDb.
+It includes the use of webpack for bundling neccesary assets, and service worker to improve page load through caching.
+As well this editor uses code mirror, a useful and versitile javascript component that can edit plain text or code.
+This web app features a manifest with specific metadata referring to the files in this application, it is a requirement for this app to  be installable.
+In fact this application does also include an install button on the top left of the screen which will allow for offline access.

 ## Installation

 No installation is required, simply visit the deployed website to use the project.

-Deployed Website:
+Deployed Website: [J.A.T.E]https://text-editor0393.herokuapp.com/

-If you chose to start the server locally use "npm run" followed by the script of your choice.
+If you chose to start the server locally initially type "npm run install" to install the client side and server side dependencies together.
+Afterwards, use "npm run" followed by the script of your choice.
 (Found in package.json "scripts")

 ### Usage

-Start the server and make requests with insomnia to test out the functionality of this database
+Type the javascript code of your choice into the editor.
+When you click off of the screen, or the editor loses focus, the content will be stored in the database.
+On a refresh or revist to the screen, you will find the same content is stored.
+There is an install button on the top left of the screen, and at the end of the address bar which will install the web application.
+This will allow you to have offline access and use the app without a browser.

 #### Contact